works-on-my-machine/opencv-code-server/README.md

 - clangd

 OpenCV build is optimized for AVX2 (I am using Intel i7 4790K).
 Change this line in `Dockerfile` according to your CPU.
 For more info [see](https://github.com/opencv/opencv/wiki/CPU-optimizations-build-options).

+### Editing Nginx Configuration
+Nginx acts as a reverse proxy server in front of `opencv-code-server` and `novnc`.
+Configuration files can be found under `./opencv-nginx-proxy/conf.d` folder.